How to Help Suicidal Older Men and Women

 - acquire a weapon.

 Immediate Action Is Needed If The Person Is Threatening Or Talking About Suicide If you have contact with older adults, look for these clues to a potentially suicidal person.
-Your observing, caring about, and a suicidal older adult the difference between life and death.
+Your observing, caring about, and talking with a suicidal older adult can make the difference between life and death.

 Some DOs and DON'Ts include: